lex0r/ramysql/README.md

 Features:
 - move all or certain MySQL databases to ramfs file system (and back to disk), i.e store them in memory (2-8 time performance improvement!)
 - automatically creates mount point, configures apparmor and on-shutdown/on-reboot scripts that will save RAM back to disk
-- possibility to periodically flush data back to disk (in order to protect from OS glitches)
+- possibility to manually flush data back to disk (in order to protect from OS glitches)

 ## Pre-requisites